Pliva 434 Pill: Trazodone Hydrochloride

 Trazodone Hydrochloride 150 mg:

-Pliva 434 is a type of serotonin receptor antagonist and reuptake inhibitor (SARI).
-This means that the drug helps increase the amount of serotonin in the brain to restore mental balance.
-Serotonin is a natural chemical produced by the brain for it and nerve cells to function.
+Pliva 434 and 433 are serotonin receptor antagonist and reuptake inhibitors (SARIs).
+This means that these drugs help increase the production of serotonin in the brain to restor mental balance.

 Individuals who have a personal or family medical history of the following should let their doctors know first before taking this drug: